-1.3.2.2 RLV11 Controller Description - The RLV11 Controller consists of two quad-height modules designated M8013 and M8014.
+- 1.3.2.2 RLV11 Controller Description The RLV11 controller consists of two quad-height modules designated M8013 and M8014.
 This controller interfaces the drive with the LSI-11 Bus.
 The data is formatted in 16-bit words.
-This controller can handle any combination of up to four RL01 and/or RL02 Drives.

-1.3.2.3 RL8A Controller Description - The RL8A Controller consists of a single, hex-height module designated M8433.
-It is used to interface the drive with the PDP-8 Omnibus.
+The controller can handle any combination of up to four RL01/RL02 drives. - 1.3.2.3 RL8A Controller Description The RL8A controller consists of a single, hex-height module designated M8433.
+It is used to interface the drive with the PDP-8 OMNIBUS.
 The data can be formatted in either 8-bit bytes or 12-bit words.
-This controller has a jumper-determined choice of handling RL01 or RL02 Drives.
-However, in the RL02-jumpered configuration, it can handle any combination of up to four RL01 and/or RL02 Drives.
+This controller has a jumper-determined choice of handling RL01 or RL02 drives.
+However, in the RL02-jumpered configuration, it can handle any combination of up to four RL01/RL02 drives. - 1.3.2.4 RLV12 Controller Description The RLV12 controller consists of a single, quad-height module designated M8061.
+It is used to interface the drive with either the extended LSI-11 Bus or the standard LSI-11 Bus.
+A jumper designates the 22-bit or 18-bit addressing scheme.
+The data is formatted in 16-bit words.
+This controller can handle any combination of up to four RL01/RL02 drives.